siler23/MultiArchDockerKubernetes/docs/5-Deploy-to-Kubernetes.md

 `service "multi-arch-docker-small-outyet" deleted`

 ## Using Jobs with a CronJob
-A [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) runs a number of pods in order to achieve a given number of successful completions at which point it is done. a A [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) runs a job on a time-based schedule.
-In this example, we will use our trusty `href-counter`, running a cronjob to will launch it every minute.
-We will then change the environment values sent into href-counter, to get it to switch to a different website and look at its logs to tell us the results.
+A [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) runs a number of pods in order to achieve a given number of successful completions at which point it is done.
+A [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) runs a job on a time-based schedule.
+In this example, we will use a cronjob to launch our trusty `href-counter`, every minute.
+We will then change the environment values sent into href-counter, to get it to switch to a different website and look at its logs to show us the results.
 Instead of mounting the environment variables directly in the pod we will be using a new [configmap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) and the one for proxies we created before to map configuration values to a container instead of hardcoding them in (if applicable)

 ### First, lets create our ConfigMap
 Our configmap.yaml is as follows: